Notting Hill Carnival: History

+Sam King is described in tributes as a co-founder and early organiser of the Notting Hill Carnival, having helped establish a Caribbean street festival in 1964 that later developed into the modern carnival.
+In addition to his role in the carnival’s early years, King was a prominent community activist of the Windrush generation and later became the first Black mayor of Southwark.

+Russell Henderson, was a piano and steelpan jazz musician, whose steelband played at the "Caribbean Carnival" organised at St Pancras Town Hall.
+He is widely recognised as one of the founding figures of the Carnival.
+With Henderson was also Sterling Betancourt, steelpan arranger and musician.

-Duke Vin, full name Vincent George Forbes, is credited as being a co-founder of Notting Hill Carnival, having brought the first sound system to the United Kingdom in 1955 when he was a stowaway on a ship from Jamaica to the United Kingdom, and brought what is thought to be the very first sound system to the Notting Hill Carnival in 1973, which paved the way for the many sound systems that operate at the carnival today.
-Duke Vin became a legend in Ladbroke Grove and had a huge influence on the popularisation of reggae and ska in Britain, and played at Notting Hill Carnival with his sound system, "Duke Vin the Tickler's", every year from the year it was founded until his death in 2012.
+Duke Vin (Vincent George Forbes) is credited as having brought the first sound system to the United Kingdom in 1955 when he was a stowaway on a ship from Jamaica to the United Kingdom, and what is thought to be the first sound system to the Notting Hill Carnival in 1973, which paved the way for the many sound systems that operate at the carnival today.
+Duke Vin became a legend in Ladbroke Grove and had a huge influence on the popularisation of reggae and ska in Britain.
+He played at Notting Hill Carnival with his sound system, "Duke Vin the Tickler's", every year until his death in 2012.

 Emslie Horniman's Pleasance (in the Kensal Green district of the area), has been the carnival's traditional starting point.
 Among the early bands to participate were Ebony Steelband and Metronomes Steelband.
-As the carnival had no permanent staff and head office, the Mangrove restaurant in Notting Hill, run by another Trinidadian, Frank Crichlow, came to function as an informal communication hub and office address for the carnival's organisers.
+As the carnival had no permanent staff or head office, the Mangrove restaurant in Notting Hill, run by another Trinidadian, Frank Crichlow, came to function as an informal communication hub and office address for the carnival's organisers.

 The 1976 carnival was marred by riots.
-During this period, there was considerable press coverage of the disorder, which some felt took an unfairly negative and one-sided view of the carnival.
+There was considerable press coverage of the disorder, which some felt took an unfairly negative and one-sided view of the carnival.
 There were calls from politicians and the press for the event to be banned or relocated.
 Prince Charles was one of the few establishment figures who supported the event.
 Leila Hassan campaigned for Arts Council England to recognise the Notting Hill Carnival as an art form.

 Since 1978 the national Panorama competition is held on the Saturday preceding the carnival.